esyede/rakit/packages/docs/data/cache/config.md

 ## Cache Key

-To avoid naming collisions with other applications using APC, Redis, or Memcached, Rakit appends a _'key'_ suffix to every item stored in the cache using these drivers.
+To avoid naming collisions with other applications using APC, Redis, Memcached, or the same database table, Rakit prefixes every item stored in the cache using these drivers with the _'key'_ option followed by a dot (for example `rakit.`).
 Feel free to change this:

 ```php
 'key' => 'rakit'